ISISComputingGroup/lewis-ess/docs/developer_guide/developing_lewis.rst

 Developing Lewis
 ================

-To develop Lewis, it is strongly recommended to work in a dedicated virtualenv, otherwise it is not possible to have another version of Lewis installed system wide in parallel.
+To develop Lewis, it is strongly recommended to work in a dedicated virtual environment, otherwise it is not possible to have another version of Lewis installed system wide in parallel.
 See the :ref:`virtual_environments` section for a very quick introduction into creating and activating a virtual environment.